-- Cell biology
+1. Cell biology

-- Infection and response
+3. Infection and response

-- Homeostasis and response
+5. Homeostasis and response

-- Inheritance, variation and evolution
+6. Inheritance, variation and evolution

-- Key ideas
+8. Key ideas

 A Level Biology

-Students will also be required to complete 12 required practical activities which will also be assessed in the written examinations.
-A separate endorsement of the practical skills will be taken alongside the A-level.
-This will be assessed by teachers and will be based on direct observation of students’ competency in a range of skills that are not assessable in written exams.
+Topics studied at A Level include cells, biological molecules, organisms and their environment, genetics and variation.
+In addition to the course content, students will also be required to complete 12 required practical activities which are also assessed in the written examinations.
+A separate endorsement of the practical skills is given alongside the A Level grade.
+This will be assessed by teachers and will be based on direct observation of students’ competency in a range of skills that are not assessable in written examinations.